 Snoring can also disrupt normal sleep, thus preventing optimal rest.
 More seriously, it may be associated with a risky condition known as obstructive sleep apnea.

 The laser snoring treatment is a safe and effective option offered at our clinic under local anesthesia.
 During surgery, the patient is seated in a comfortable chair and remains fully awake.
-After locally anesthetizing the treated area, the CO2 laser – specially designed for this type of procedure – is used to ablate the uvula, cut and reshape the excess tissue.
+After locally anesthetizing the treated area, the CO2 laser – specially designed for this type of surgery – is used to ablate the uvula, cut and reshape the excess tissue.

-Financing option for Laser for Snoring
+Financing Options for Laser Surgery

-Our accommodating financing plan allows you to call on our services with peace of mind.
+Our accommodating financing plan allows you to call on our services with peace of mind

-No initial fees or prepayment penalties.
+No initial fees or prepayment penalties

-What are the benefits of laser surgery?
+What are the benefits of Laser Surgery?

 The treatment of laser snoring is painless.
 However, a variable intensity sore throat may occur when the effects of local anesthesia dissipate.
 It usually lasts between 7 and 14 days and can be relieved with suitable painkillers given before and after treatment.
-We conduct the treatment at night to accommodate our patient’s work schedule.
+We conduct the treatment at night to accommodate our patients’ work schedule.
 Usually, most of our patients are able to resume normal activities the next day.
 Dr. Korkis’ laser snoring treatment provides an immediate reduction of snoring with gradual improvement.
 In carefully selected patients, approximately 85% are cured.
 Another 12% reports a satisfactory reduction in the level of snoring.

 As a certified ear nose and throat specialist with advanced training in laser surgery, Dr. Korkis is able to determine if you can benefit from laser treatment during your first consultation.
-However, additional tests may be necessary, especially if obstructive sleep apnea is suspected.
+However, additional tests may be necessary especially if obstructive sleep apnea is suspected.
 An appointment can be made at your convenience after the evaluation with Dr. Korkis.